nf-core/fetchngs/README.md

 ### Samplesheet format

-The columns in the auto-created samplesheet can be tailored to be accepted out-of-the-box by selected nf-core pipelines, these currently include [nf-core/rnaseq](https://nf-co.re/rnaseq/usage#samplesheet-input) and the Illumina processing mode of [nf-core/viralrecon](https://nf-co.re/viralrecon/usage#illumina-samplesheet-format).
+The columns in the auto-created samplesheet can be tailored to be accepted out-of-the-box by selected nf-core pipelines, these currently include [nf-core/rnaseq](https://nf-co.re/rnaseq/usage#samplesheet-input) and the Illumina processing mode of [nf-core/viralrecon](https://nf-co.re/viralrecon/usage#illumina-samplesheet-format), as well as [nf-core/taxprofiler](https://nf-co.re/nf-core/taxprofiler).
 You can use the `--nf_core_pipeline` parameter to customise this behaviour e.g. `--nf_core_pipeline rnaseq`.
 More pipelines will be supported in due course as we adopt and standardise samplesheet input across nf-core.

 ## Quick Start